nathanhammond/query-string-spec/INTRODUCTION.md

 # Query Strings

 [Every time you've ever performed a search on Google](https://www.google.com/?q=query+string) you've used a query string.
 If you've ever built a website with `<form method="get">` you've used query strings.
 They've been [codified to exist since the dawn of HTTP](https://www.ietf.org/rfc/rfc1738.txt).
-You've possibly even been asked to parse a query string as an interview question.
+And you've possibly even been asked to write a function to parse a query string during a tech company whiteboard interview.

 In spite of their prevalence you may also have been told that every single web framework implements them differently; that the variance in strategies meant that attempting a grand unified query string specification is foolish: